GnikDroy/0x2048/README.md

 ## Tests

 Since this was a simple enough project, no tests were written.
-I do not intend to write them as well.
+I do not intend to write them in the future as well.

 # Game Resources
-This project uses some of the audio from <a href="https://opengameart.org/">opengameart.com</a>
+This project uses audio from <a href="https://opengameart.org/">opengameart.com</a>

 - <a href="https://opengameart.org/content/hero-immortal">Background Music</a> <a href="http://cr1eativecommons.org/licenses/by-sa/3.0/">(license)</a>
 - <a href="https://opengameart.org/content/platformer-jumping-sounds"> Tile Mix Music </a> : <a href="https://creativecommons.org/licenses/by/3.0/">(license)</a>